 Since 1995, he has been providing professional consulting services to clients in Singapore and beyond.
 From strategic planning to innovative solutions, his focus is always on building an efficient and results-driven relationship.

-Water sports in another area he is interested, obtained a few medals for his canoeing competition.
+Water sports in another area he is interested, in obtained a few medals for his canoeing competition.
 He conquered Mount Kinabalu in East Malaysia, Mount Tahan and Mount Ophir in East Malaysia.

 He is enlisted into National Services as Naval personnel, a Section IC in his department.
 Appointed to Acting Platoon Sergeant during his Reservist.